Management advice after Patellar Dislocation

 - You should aim to have stopped using the brace within 1 week.
 It should NOT be kept on for longer than 2 weeks.

-- You do not need to be seen by Physiotherapy first to remove the brace.
+- You do NOT need to be seen by Physiotherapy first to remove the brace.

 - Regular use of ice and painkillers are important to manage swelling and discomfort.
 If you are ‘too sore to move’ this will slow your recovery.